Items on same line indicate model updates. Different lines indicate varying model levels.

 - S series — an attempt to make a truly consumer, feature-light version of the J series, and to push the body size even smaller.

 Over the course of the Nikon’s history the 1” sensors Nikon used have gone from a 10mp Aptina-supplied one (J1) to a 20mp Sony-supplied one (J5), with a couple of stops in between.
 From an image quality standpoint, only the 20mp sensor in the J5 is at the highest current standards for 1” as I write this, thus making the J5 the preferred Nikon 1 model for anyone seeking ultimate image quality.
+But that model is now two years old and hasn't been updated.

 In terms of lenses, Nikon was a bit inconsistent.